I-graham/BSP-report/interpreter.typ

 #let app = $circle.stroked.small$

 The `Value` type stores a pointer to a value, whose type has been erased (similar to how Haskell erases all type information at runtime).
 The `Ref` variant is simply a transparent pointer to another term, which will be useful during term reduction.
-As an example, the term $lambda x."max" (x) (1)$ would be represented as follows (omitting pointers and `Ref`s, and denoting application by #app):
+As an example, the $lambda$-term $lambda x."max"(x) (1)$ would be represented as follows (omitting pointers and `Ref`s, and denoting application by #app):

 #import "@preview/cetz:0.3.4": canvas, draw, tree
 #align(center)[